 On the one hand, businesses can hinder human rights, as evidenced by reports around the world of unsafe working conditions, migrant worker exploitation, and harm done to communities.
 On the other hand, businesses can help advance human rights by offering access to decent work, creating higher living standards, protecting children’s rights and procuring goods in a responsible manner.

 As a bank, we make a substantial contribution to human rights as financier, employer, taxpayer and driver of progress and prosperity .
 Our impact is on different levels:

 - Our supply chain

 - How we do business and who we do business with

 - Partnering and sharing knowledge

-See our Statement on human rights for more information.
+Our Statement on human rights also offers additional information.